 Induction of labour isn’t a bad thing, if this is the result of a decision made by an informed woman who has decided it is right for her and her family within their individual and unique context.
 But we should call it what it is.
 There’s enough confusion out there already.

 Hall HG, McKenna LG, Griffiths DL (2012).
 Complementary and alternative medicine for induction of labour.
 Women and Birth 25(3):142-8.

 Wickham (2012).
 When is induction not induction?
 EM 3(10): 50-51.

-If you’d like to learn more about post-term pregnancy and build your confidence with the evidence, I’d love to welcome you to one of my online courses 😀 And you can keep up with my research postings via my free updates and monthly Birth Information Update.
+If you’d like to build your confidence with the evidence, I’d love to welcome you to one of my online courses 😀 And you can keep up with my research postings via my free updates and monthly Birth Information Update.